gaznik/JS2-resit/README.md

 The following user stories are required for a passing submission:

-- User can login with one of the user email and password combinations listed [here](https://dummyjson.com/docs/users).
-(There is no registration functionality)
+- User can login with one of the user email and password combinations returned from [this endpoint](https://dummyjson.com/users).
+The first user can also be found [here](https://dummyjson.com/docs/users) - click _Show ouput_.
+The login endpoint is demonstrated [here](https://dummyjson.com/docs/auth).
 - User can view a list of products
 - User can view a single product fetched by id
 - User can search for a product